 They may have performed poorly in UCAT which is the requirement for most ‘direct entry’ programs.
 For example, many such students with high ATARs, but poor UCAT scores, end up at UniMelb, USyd, Griffith or Bond

 They may have performed poorly at interviews (such students end up at Griffith/Flinders for example, where there is no interview; or at USyd where the interview is just a formality; or at UniMelb where the interview is after completing your first degree - a big risk!).
-Do you really want to go to such unis where your colleagues are likely to have been 'rejected' at interview (so lack personal skills)?
+Do you really want to go to such unis where some of your colleagues are likely to have been 'rejected' at interview (so lack personal skills)?

 By capping the number of ‘provisional entry’ pathway places, these universities artificially create an impression that, due to the score required being very high, the pathway must be good, which tempts many students.
 The universities have created this pathway to go some way towards compensating for the generally far weaker cohort of their graduate entry pathway students.